yanivle/yanivle.github.io/_posts/2018-11-13-cloth-simulation-in-typescript.md

 bgGradientOpacity: darker
 syntaxHighlighter: no
 ---
-I wrote a physical simulator for a piece of cloth in TypeScript.
+A year ago, mostly during a transatlantic flight, I wrote a physical simulator for a piece of cloth in TypeScript.

 The cloth interacts with gravity and with the wind: